 - Get certification from your current real estate agency (dated within the last six months) that shows your license is current and in good standing

 - Complete the appropriate application (this requires an account on the eAccessNY management system)

 - Find a sponsoring broker if you’re a salesperson or associate broker

 Also, don’t forget to keep up with your continuing education hours so you can renew your New York real estate license when necessary.

 Real Estate License Portability in New York

-This means out-of-state agents and brokers can be a part of a real estate deal and collect a commission so long as they conduct all of their business within the state where they’re licensed.
-You can do everything remotely for your clients, but the second you step inside the state boundaries of New York all real estate activity must cease.
+In New York, out-of-state agents and brokers can be a part of a real estate deal and collect a commission so long as they conduct all of their business within the state where they’re licensed.
+You can do everything remotely for your clients, but the second you step inside the state boundaries of New York, all real estate activity has to stop.